Printing Terms

 Point

-in measurements of the thickness of paper, one point is 1/1000 or .001 inches; measurements of the size of type, one point is 1/72 inch.
+In measurements of the thickness of paper, one point is 1/1000 or .001 inches.
+Type size is also measured in points.
+One point is 1/72 inch.
 See also caliper, thickness

 Porosity